redhat-cop/ocp4-helpernode/docs/vars-doc.md

 **NOTE**: The default setting is `staticips: false` which installs DHCP, TFTP, and PXE.

-### Nightly Builds
+### Specifying Artifacts

-You can have the helper deploy the nightly builds of OpenShift 4.
-Adding the following to your `vars.yaml` files will pull in the coresponding artifacts.
-Below is an example of pulling the `4.2.0-0.nightly-2019-09-16-114316` nightly
+You can have the helper deploy specific artifacts for a paticular version of OCP.
+Or, the nightly builds of OpenShift 4 or even OKD.
+Adding the following to your `vars.yaml` file will pull in the coresponding artifacts.
+Below is an example of pulling the `4.2.0-0.nightly-2019-09-16-114316` nightly build:

 ```
 ocp_bios: "https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/pre-release/latest/rhcos-42.80.20190828.2-metal-bios.raw.gz"